Deeraj-G/CSE-13S/asgn5/README.md

 Copied the error messages and help messages from the resources repo

 Based the structure and setup of the command line options off of Dr. Long's `tsp.c` in asgn4

+Used code from TA Eric to populate the histogram, set the file permissions, and build the codes

 Got the idea to use `O_TRUNC` and `O_CREAT` from Elmer in Discord